AFFF Cancer Lawyers Reviewing Claims For Firefighters Diagnosed With Testicular Cancer and Kidney Cancer

 Saiontz & Kirk, PA, Attorneys & Lawyers, Baltimore, MD

-Aqueous film-forming foam (AFFF) was introduced in the 1960s, and has been widely used during training exercises and to fight fuel-based fires.
-However, this fire foam contains large amounts of per and polyfluoroalkyl substances (PFAS), which are considered by many scientists to be toxic and carcinogenic chemicals.
+Aqueous film-forming foam (AFFF) was introduced in the 1960s and became widely used during training exercises and to combat fuel-based fires.
+However, AFFF contains large amounts of per- and polyfluoroalkyl substances (PFAS), which are highly toxic and persistent in the environment.

-Financial compensation and settlements may be available through an AFFF cancer lawsuit for firefighters, airport personnel and military service members diagnosed with:
+Financial compensation and settlements may be available through an AFFF cancer lawsuit for firefighters, airport personnel, military service members, and residents exposed to PFAS, who were diagnosed with:

 • Testicular Cancer